 For Hotel Operating Statistics and Comparable Hotel Results.
 In contrast to the reporting periods for our consolidated statement of operations, our 2011 and 2012 hotel operating statistics (i.e., RevPAR, average daily rate and average occupancy) and our 2011 and 2012 comparable hotel results are reported based on the reporting cycle used by Marriott in those years for our Marriott-managed hotels.
 This facilitates year-to-year comparisons, as each reporting period will be comprised of the same number of days of operations as in the prior year.
 This means, however, that the reporting periods we used for hotel operating statistics and our comparable hotel results for 2012 and 2011 will differ slightly from the reporting periods used for our statements of operations for the first and fourth quarters and the full year.
-Set forth below are the quarterly start and end dates that are used for our hotel operating statistics and comparable hotel results reported herein.
-Results from hotel managers reporting on a monthly basis are included in our operating statistics and comparable hotel results consistent with their reporting in our consolidated statement of operations.
+Set forth below are the quarterly start and end dates that are used for our hotel operating statistics and comparable hotel results consistent with their reporting in our consolidated statement of operations.